 Here are links to papers that have been published by the group.

-Lucia Sivilotti‘s papers are listed on her UCL home page.
+Lucia Sivilotti‘s papers are listed also on her UCL home page.

 Older papers can be downloaded here too.